-Applied mathematics is by its core nature is multidisciplinary.
+Applied mathematics is, by its core nature, multidisciplinary.
 Modern applications of research in the sciences, engineering and social sciences are highly technical, often requiring sophisticated mathematical treatment and algorithm design to advance key problems of interest to industry or policy makers.
 The applied mathematician provides precisely this kind of multidisciplinary expertise, with an in-depth knowledge of both the application area and the underlying mathematical principles required to tackle difficult problems of practical interest.

 Specialized Honours Major (BA or BSc)